TomarGunjan/MapReduceLogAnalyser_Gunjan/README.md

 ## About Framework
 Hadoop MapReduce is a software framework for easily writing applications which process vast amounts of data in-parallel on large clusters (thousands of nodes) of commodity hardware in a reliable, fault-tolerant manner.

 The framework consists of mappers and reducers.
 The input data is divided in chunks and given to multiple mapreduces to be processed parallely.

-There are 2 stages of data processing in MapReduce Framework Mapper - Here the mapper takes input in format of key-value pair and outputs data in key value pair upon some processing <k1,v1>
+There are 2 stages of data processing in MapReduce Framework

+Mapper - Here the mapper takes input in format of key-value pair and outputs data in key value pair upon some processing <k1,v1>

 Reducer - Here the reducer takes the output from mapper in the form of key and all values mapped against it and generated output in form of key value pair <k2,v2>

 For example say a file contains strings and we want to extract all words and their occurence.

 Mapper input - the file

-Mapper output - The key would be each word and value would be 1 for each occurence Reducer input - The key would be the key from
+Mapper output - The key would be each word and value would be 1 for each occurence

+Reducer input - The key would be the key from mapper output and value would be a list of values which has same key in this case a list of 1

+Reducer output - After iterating over values from the input, the total number would be calculated and reducer out put would have word as key and its count as value

 ## Project Details and some things to note